Examination of voluntary motor skills of the fingers. G

 D. Language: thick, flaccid, tense, small, long, narrow, parts of the tongue are not expressed, pulled deep into the mouth, outside the oral cavity, normal

-2. Condition articulatory motility
+2. Condition articulatory motor skills

 Lips: